 California law does not require a criminal conviction or even a police report for victims of crime to sue for damages.

-Victims of sexual assault or abuse may be afraid to report the crime to the police.
+Victims of sexual assault or abuse may be afraid to report the crime to law enforcement.
 They may fear that no one will believe them or that they will be blamed for what happened.

-We know that victims may get discouraged when they report a sexual assault and the District Attorney elects not to bring charges or take the case to trial or when the D.A. accepts a plea bargain to a lesser charge.
+We know that victims may get discouraged when they report a sexual assault and the District Attorney elects not to pursue criminal prosecution or take the criminal case to trial or when the D.A. accepts a plea bargain to a lesser charge.
 Or the victim may have experienced the assault or abuse too long ago to make a good case.

-But just because the prosecutor wouldn’t bring charges or couldn’t secure a conviction, this does not necessarily mean a victim should not sue.
+But just because the prosecutor wouldn’t bring charges or couldn’t secure a conviction, this does not necessarily mean a victim should not bring a civil suit.

 With a civil lawsuit, the victim is actually a party to the proceedings.
 He or she gets to decide whether to move forward and whether or not to settle a case out of court.
 And because there is a lower burden of proof in a civil case, the case may still be viable.